 - The Council on Social Work Education

-The Urban Teacher program also has institutional and program approval by the Minnesota Board of Teaching to offer its licensure programs and recommend teacher candidates for state licensure.
+The Urban Teacher program has institutional and program approval by the Minnesota Board of Teaching to offer its licensure programs and recommend teacher candidates for state licensure.

 What is accreditation?